HallLabs/tracy_matdb/docs/matdbyml.rst

 but the templates can be adjusted easily using those as an example.
 This dictionary has fields corresponding to the fields in the template, and the values will be inserted directly.
-The exact fields differ for each `execution method, at present these methods include :doc:`executors/sbatch` and :doc:`executors/bash`.
+The exact fields differ for each `execution` method, a list of currently supported methods see :doc:`execution`.
 The only value that is universal to all the `execution` methods is:

 - **template**: name of the file in the `matdb/templates` directory to use as the execution template.
 This field is required for all